The City of the Sun: Trento 1602 manuscript

 The manuscript was restored in 1980.
 It is made of parchment tied on paperboard.
-It consists of two codicological unities joined together years after their writing: the first is a Venetian historical chronicle from 1297 to 1582, followed by a list of "Hospedali di Venezia" ("Hospitals in Venice").
+It consists of two codicological unities joined years after their writing: the first is a Venetian historical chronicle from 1297 to 1582, followed by a list of "Hospedali di Venezia" ("Hospitals in Venice").
 At the bottom, it is sewn to a small-sized booklet independently enumerated: it is a copy by an anonymous hand of The City of the Sun.
 The transcription is meticulous, and there only are a few insignificant mistakes.